Anicius Auchenius Bassus (prefect): Biography

 Bassus was a native of Beneventum and patron of that city, as well as of Fabrateria Vetus and, by family tradition, of Naples.
 He belonged to the gentes Anicia and Auchenia; in some inscriptions he is called "restitutor generis Aniciorum", a reference either to the fact that he was adopted into the Anicii when no other male members were still alive or, more probably, that for some time he was the only male in the family, before he married and had sons.
 It is known that both his father and his grandfather were consuls; for this reason, his father has been identified with Amnius Manius Caesonius Nicomachus Anicius Paulinus, consul in 334, his grandfather with Amnius Anicius Iulianus, consul in 322.
-He married Turrenia Honorata and had several sons; two of them have been identified with the Anicius Auchenius Bassus attested as consul in 408 and with Tyrrenia Anicia Iuliana.
+He married Turrenia Honorata and had several sons; one of them have been identified with the Anicius Auchenius Bassus attested as consul in 408 and a daughter with Turrenia Anicia Iuliana, wife of Quintus Clodius Hermogenianus Olybrius.